 For plenty of great dog-friendly bush walks close to the city, head to Mt Coot-tha Forest.
 As I mentioned above, there’s over 50 trails to choose from, even after you exclude mountain bike only trails, including the popular Summit Track.

 Other bushland reserves within Brisbane with dog-friendly walking tracks include Chermside Hills Reserve, Toohey Forest Park, Karawatha Forest Park and Daisy Hill Conservation Park.
 Click on the link for each park to access a brochure with maps of all the available walking trails, including distances and gradings.
 Just note that some tracks are temporarily closed still following the severe weather events in 2022.

-Dog-Friendly Dining in Brisbane
+Dog-Friendly Cafes in Brisbane

 In Redcliffe, head to Cafe Diversity, situated just across the road from the beach with a large covered outdoor area.
 With a wide range of breakfast, lunch and drink choices for humans, for your pup choose between a puppa chino, scrambled eggs, braised beef mince or doggy ice-cream.